atekles/hindex/cran-comments.md

   Maintainer: ‘Alexander Tekles <alexander.tekles@soziologie.uni-muenchen.de>’

   New submission

+  Possibly mis-spelled words in DESCRIPTION:
+    bibliometric (16:40)

-This is the first submission of the package.
+This is the first submission of the package. 'bibliometric' has been double-checked to be spelled correctly.

 ## Downstream dependencies